aanujkhurana/ChecklistApp/Readme.md

 ##For MILESTONE 2 I implemented:
 Created Classes for Checklist and items in checklists and created a class for data model for MVVM.
+Using the functions in datamodel for jason serialisation to load and save data from file